Chapter 19 Debugging and Testing

 }

-The browser() command stops your code and puts you in an interactive console where you can look at different objects and see what is happening.
+The browser() command stops your code and puts you in an interactive console where you can look at different objects in your workspace and see what is happening.
 Having it triggered when something bad happens (in this case when a set of estimates has an unexpected NA) can help untangle what is driving a rare event.

 The interactive console allows you to look at the current state of the code, and you can type in commands to see what is going on.
 It is just like a normal R workspace, but if you look at the Environment, you will only see what the code has available at the time browser() was called.
 If you are inside a function, for example, you will only see the things passed to the function, and the variables the function has made.

-This can be very important to, for example, check what values were passed to your function–many bugs are due to the wrong thing getting passed to some code that would otherwise work.
+The browser can be very important to, for example, check what values were passed to your function–many bugs are due to the wrong thing getting passed to some code that would otherwise work.

-Once in a browser, you can say q to quit out.
+Once in a browser, you can type q to quit out.
 You can also type n to go to the next line of code.
 This allows you to walk through the code step by step, seeing what happens as you move along.
 Much of the time, RStudio will even jump to the part of your script where you paused, so you can see the code that will be run with each step.

-18.3 Debugging with debug()
+19.3 Debugging with debug()

 Another useful debugging tool is the debug() function.
 This function allows you to set a breakpoint in your code, so that when you call the function, it will stop at the beginning of the function and put you in the same browser discussed above.
 You use it like this: